 A real apology will see you at the core, as in "You are hurting because..."
-A Narc apology will have himself at the core, as in "I am hurting because you...."
+A Narc apology will have themselves at the core, as in "I am hurting because you...."

 So what is the reasoning for the Narc's fake apology?
-The Narc knows you found out vital info that will expose him, and he will do whatever it takes to divert the attention away from himself.
-He will twist it around and wind up blaming you!
+The Narcissists know you found out vital info that will expose them, and they will do whatever it takes to divert the attention away from themselves.
+They will twist it around and wind up blaming you!

 And sadly, some Narcs won't even use the "I'm sorry, but" apologies.
 They'll go straight for the jugular and begin a verbal assault on you.

 So what will a Narc say?
 Below are several examples of fake apologies (many of which my NX said to me!).